-Having a child that is a picky eater can be frustrating.
+As a new mom, deciphering whether or not your kid is having difficulties eating or just being a picky eater can be frustrating.
+Luckily we’ve got tips from Sally, a mom and dietitian, who has been there before.
 Here is some information about picky eating and tips for parents of picky eaters.

 Picky eating can be maddening: Your kids hate a food today that they loved yesterday.
 They refuse even a tiny bite of something new and request mac and cheese on repeat.
 It all triggers stress at the table every single day.